jibrankhairy/DailyDo/README.md

-🌟 DailyDo App
+# 🌟 DailyDo App

-DailyDo is a sleek task management application built with React and Tailwind CSS.
-With an intuitive drag-and-drop feature, it lets you organize your daily tasks effortlessly.
+DailyDo is a sleek task management application built with **React** and **Tailwind CSS**.
+With an intuitive drag-and-drop feature, it lets you organize your daily tasks effortlessly. 🗂️

 🚀 Features
 - ✏️ Create New Tasks